telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 4. Click the __Save Changes__ button to save the changes.

 The Fiddler Everywhere client is now ready to capture traffic from remote devices.

+## Bypass Fiddler for URLs that starts with

+The **_Bypass Fiddler for URLs that starts with:_** option allows you to add addresses that Fiddler Everywhere proxy will explicitly bypass.
+One common scenario for using this option is [setting up a VPN connection alongside Fiddler Everywhere]({%slug configure-vpn-fiddler%}).
+The passed addresses could be separated by a comma, semicolon, new line, or white space.
+The option will set the bypass list in the related OS settings (for example, on Windows 10, that would be **_Proxy Settings > Proxy > Manual Proxy > Use proxy server except for addresses ..._**).